+AdvPreferredLifetime

-AdvPreferredLifetime The value to be placed in the Preferred Lifetime in the Prefix Information option, in seconds.
-The designated value of all 1's (0xfffffff) represents infinity.
-See [ADDRCONF].
+The value to be placed in the Preferred Lifetime in the Prefix Information option, in seconds.
+The designated value of all 1's (0xfffffffff) represents infinity.
+See [ADDRCONF] for details on how this value is used.
+Implementations MUST allow AdvPreferredLifetime to be specified in two ways: